Smalls1652/Create-WindowsImage/README.md

-# Automate the building of images with New-WindowsImage.
+# Automate the building of images with New-WindowsBuild.

 The development of this script was because of the lack of funding for SCCM licensing and no WDS/MDT infrastructure.
 You should be able to utilize the WIM files generated from this to use in a WDS/MDT setup, but it has not been tested yet.
 I personally store the WIM files on a network share and utilize WinPE to deploy an image and then clone that drive, but that's a temporary setup until I can get WDS/MDT set up.